agalakhov/captdriver/INSTALL.md

 ## Building
-If you've downloaded the source code from Git, you will find that running the usual CMMI[^1] routine doesn't work, due to missing files.
+If you've downloaded the source code from Git, you will find that running the usual CMMI^ routine doesn't work, due to missing files.
 Run these commands in sequence to generate the necessary files, and build the driver: